-Or at least it is supposed to do that.
+Or at least it's supposed to do that.
 However, the effect of your exfoliation is in your hands (literally) – it’s all about doing it the right way, so you avoid potentially harming your skin.
-So, let’s break down how to do this in a couple of dos and don’ts, shall we?
+So, let’s break down the simple rules of exfoliation with a couple of dos and don’ts, shall we?

 Do get an exfoliator that actually does you good

-Be selective about what goes on your skin, always.
-As mentioned, an exfoliator can be an effective and wonderful treatment for your skin, but it can also be the exact opposite if good quality and lots of beneficial, active ingredients aren’t your top priorities when picking out one.
+Efficacy begins and ends with ingredients.
+Therefore, you should be selective about what goes on your skin – always.
+As mentioned, an exfoliator can be a beneficial and wonderful treatment for your skin, but it can also be the exact opposite if good quality and lots of enriching, active ingredients aren’t your top priorities when picking out one.

 Don’t exfoliate irritated skin or during a breakout